zimmski/tavor/doc/format.md

 START = ${1 + 2}
 ```

-Every operand of an operator can currently either be a number or a token attribute.
+Every operand of an operator can be a token.
 The usual dollar sign for a token attribute can be omitted.

 ```tavor
 $Number Int